codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-06-ek6.md

   * However, values like `12345.64`, `12345.70`, or `12345.61` would be considered incorrect.

 - If one or both of the location specified in the `GEODIST` command does not exist, it should return a null bulk string `($-1\r\n)`.
-- In this stage, you will only implement returning the distance in meters.
-We will get to using different units in the next stage.